titech-edp/titech-edp.github.io/2018-edp-a/index.md

 ### PM

 - Lecture by TA: How to use iMovie
+- Activity:
-- Activity: Knowledge sharing in the Team
+  - Knowledge sharing in the Team
-- Activity: POV/HMWQ/Sketch/Prototype
+  - Write POVs and HMWQs
-- Activity: Storyboard
+  - Sketch/Prototype
-- Activity: Video Shooting
+  - Video Shooting
   - Reflection

 ### Assigment